securityguy/DMRcmd/README.md

 in the event triggering if the PTT is bumped.
 If this is not a concern, the "minimum" value in the configuration file can be changed to 1.

-### Pi-Star Users
+### Pi-Star and DRMGateway Users

 Pi-Star contains a "DRM Gateway" that is capable of routing DMR traffic to multiple servers.
+DMRGateway by Jonathan Naylor (G4KLK) is also available as a stand-alone application from https://github.com/g4klx/DMRGateway.

-The most straightforward approach to using this software is to send a range of DMR IDs to DMRcmd, while allowing the remainder of your DMR traffic to flow to Brandmeister and/or DMR+ as usual.
+The most straightforward approach to using this software is to send a range of DMR IDs to DMRcmd, while allowing the remainder of your DMR traffic to flow to Brandmeister, DMR+, or other service as usual.

-For example, in Configuration -> Expert -> Full Edit -> DMR GW:
+For example, in the DMRGateway configuration file (Pi-Star users can access it at Configuration -> Expert -> Full Edit -> DMR GW):

     [DMR Network 2]
      Enabled=1